camptocamp/tilecloud-chain/README.md

 ### Authentication

-To be authenticated by Amazon you should set those environment variable before running a command:
+To be authenticated by Amazon you should set those environments variable before running a command:

     export AWS_ACCESS_KEY_ID=...
     export AWS_SECRET_ACCESS_KEY=...